realjanpaulus/pyhacrf/README.rst

 Hidden alignment conditional random field for classifying string pairs - a learnable edit distance.

+Part of the Dedupe.io cloud service and open source toolset for de-duplicating and finding fuzzy matches in your data: https://dedupe.io

 This package aims to implement the HACRF machine learning model with a ``sklearn``-like interface.
 It includes ways to fit a model to training examples and score new example.